Syntax details for the DB1 (databases) course at HdM Stuttgart

 note that we have to use select two times:

-is similar to T1 & T2
+union all is similar to T1 & T2 in

 TypeScript; it keeps duplicates: